What: 2015 NASFAA Leadership & Legislative Conference & Expo

-In 2015, attendees can choose from two separate leadership pathways:
+In 2015, registrants choose from two separate leadership pathways:

-Added this year as a result of feedback and demand from NASFAA members, this two-day pathway (March 1-2) is perfect for those who want to grow their management skills so they can run a financial aid office efficiently.
-A special task force of seasoned aid directors from various institutions is meeting in the fall to develop the agenda, so please check back soon for more details.
+Added this year as a result of feedback and demand from NASFAA members, this two-day pathway (March 1-2) was designed for those who want to grow their management skills so they can run a financial aid office efficiently.
+A special task force of seasoned aid directors from various institutions developed the agenda.

-The third day of the conference (March 3) is dedicated to Capitol Hill visits, which is optional for New & Aspiring Aid Directors.
-Attendees will make scheduled visits to Capitol Hill to advocate directly with their congressional delegation on behalf of their students.
-Participation in pre-conference preparation activities is required.
-When you register for the conference, you will be given the opportunity to opt-in to this day.
-There is no additional cost to participate.
+The third day of the conference (March 3) was dedicated to Capitol Hill visits, which were optional for New & Aspiring Aid Directors.
+Attendees made scheduled visits to Capitol Hill to advocate directly with their congressional delegation on behalf of their students.
+Participation in pre-conference preparation activities was required.

-This pathway will provide incoming and future state and regional leaders, or those who aspire to a volunteer leadership role, with preparation for a successful year in office, including:
+This pathway provided incoming and future state and regional leaders, or those who aspire to a volunteer leadership role, with preparation for a successful year in office, including:

-On the third day of the conference, attendees will make scheduled visits to Capitol Hill to advocate directly with their congressional delegation on behalf of their students.
-Participation in pre-conference preparation activities with NASFAA President Justin Draeger and Director of Public Policy Megan McClean is required.
-When you register for this pathway, you automatically are registered for the Pre-Conference Webinar and Legislative Symposium component of the Conference.
+On the third day of the conference, attendees made scheduled visits to Capitol Hill to advocate directly with their congressional delegation on behalf of their students.
+Participation in pre-conference preparation activities with NASFAA President Justin Draeger and Director of Public Policy Megan McClean was required.

-In addition to the two pathways, the conference will offer plenty of networking opportunities so you can get to know your colleagues, as well as an Expo featuring industry partners with products and services directly related to the conference programming content.
+In addition to the two pathways, the conference offered plenty of networking opportunities as well as an Expo featuring industry partners with products and services directly related to the conference programming content.